Jon Georg Dale: Minister of Transport and Communications

 Dale was appointed minister of transport and communications in a minor reshuffle at the end of August 2018.
 He succeeded Ketil Solvik-Olsen, who had resigned to join his wife in Birmingham, Alabama, where she had gotten a position at a children's hospital.

 In October 2018, Dale supported the move that British Go-Ahead would take over operations on the Sørlandet line.
 He promised that he would follow developments carefully, and that the big changes on the Norwegian railway led to more railway for the money.

 In April 2019, Dale said it would be unnecessary to ban the use of electric scooters, while acknowledging that accidents happen, but that it should not be a valid reason to ban them.

 Later that month, he brushed of criticism from the Centre Party in regards of his party's stance on tolls.
 Dale stated that the criticism was nothing new, and noted that the Centre Party supported every legislation for tolls.

 In August, Dale reiterated his remarks of banning electric scooters after local politicians in Trondheim decided to strengthen regulation on their use.
 Local politicians in Oslo also expressed an interest in the regulation, and Dale invited the parts for a meeting.
 Dale also expressed that a ban and public regulation was not the right solution, and further added that the companies had to come to agreeable solutions with the municipalities.
 He also attacked the Green Party's criticism that it was the Progress Party in government's fault that Oslo couldn't regulate the use of electric scooters.
 Dale called the criticism a "completely absurd situation".

-In October, Dale stated there was no promises guaranteed in regards to the construction of a double rail line between Råde and Sarpsborg on the Østfold Rail Line.
+In October, Dale stated there was no promises guaranteed in regards to the construction of a double rail line between Råde Municipality and Sarpsborg Municipality on the Østfold Rail Line.
 Overall the government concluded that the already established plans for the rail line would not be pursued.

 After the Rogfast project was put on hold in November 2019, Dale issued a press statement, encouraging that the project would be implemented, saying "E39 Rogfast is an important project to connect living and working regions in Western Norway, and will be built.
 The Norwegian Public Roads Administration will therefore turn every stone to find solutions that will cut costs so that the project can be implemented".

 In January 2020, about four days before the Progress Party formally withdrew from Solberg's cabinet, Dale summarised the party's tenure within transport, with that they had made clear marks.
 Four days later, he was succeeded by Knut Arild Hareide as minister of transport and communications.

+Civic career

+In November 2021, he joined the PR agency First House.